 The San Antonio River Basin is one of 23 major basins in the State of Texas.
 It carries surface water from 2,500-foot elevations within the Texas Hill Country to less than 50-foot elevations near the Gulf Coast.
 It drains nearly 4,200 square miles, including parts of Atascosa, Bandera, Bexar, Comal, Dewitt, Goliad, Guadalupe, Karnes, Kendall, Kerr, Medina, Refugio, Victoria, and Wilson counties.
-To learn more about the San Antonio River Basin, please click here.
-You can take a virtual tour of the San Antonio River Basin here.
+To learn more about the River Authority, visit our About page.
+Experience the San Antonio River Basin by taking a virtual tour!

 The expert engineers, scientists, technical, and specialized staff of the River Authority exercised their best professional judgment to determine the most meaningful list of indicators for this river basin report card.
 To help tell the very diverse and complicated story of the San Antonio River Basin in a simple, easy-to-understand way, the River Authority selected twelve indicators that were based on observations of basin health and comprised of accessible and defensible data which could be easily explained to the laymen public.
 The primary driver for the selection of the twelve indicators was to tell a clear and meaningful story about the health of the San Antonio River Basin.
 Where feasible, indicators use standards or guidelines established by State or Federal regulatory agencies, such as the Texas Commission on Environmental Quality and the Environmental Protection Agency.
 The River Authority’s mission of being committed to safe, clean, enjoyable creeks and rivers was also a driver in the indicator selection process.